Trusted WordPress tutorials, when you need them most.

 The ideal WordPress favicon size is a square image of up to 512 pixels in both width and height.
 The favicon image format can be ICO, JPEG, PNG, or GIF.

-If you have a logo ready but want to make the background transparent, then you can use a free image editing tool with an automatic background remover.
-Make sure the file is saved in PNG to keep the transparency in the favicon.
+If you have a logo ready but want to make the background transparent, then you can use Photoshop or a free image editing tool with an automatic background remover.
+Just make sure the file format is PNG to keep the transparency in the favicon.

 Another option you can use is a free favicon generator like Favicon.io.
 This tool lets you customize a favicon from scratch and download the files in PNG and ICO format.